crossrw/fbd-runtime/README.md

 typedef unsigned char tElemIndex;
 ```

 Definition `ROM_CONST` and `DESCR_MEM` describe specifiers that are used to allocate memory for an array of constants and circuit description.
 Their values depend on the compiler and the location of arrays.
-For example, When using compiler xc8 (Microchip) used to place data in a FLASH must specifiers `const`:
+For example, when using compiler xc8 (Microchip) used to place data in a FLASH must specifiers `const`:
 ```
 // data in ROM/FLASH
 #define ROM_CONST const